RobertDyball/Angular2MultiSPA/README.md

 - Expanded available Web Api methods for Category, Employee; added Products
 - Added simple hierarchical categoryproduct selection.
 - Started refactoring tag helpers; now one for form entry fields (tag-in) and another for read-only display of data (tag-da)
-- Boolean read-only data may be rendered true/false, yes/no or as checkboxes (still in progress)
+- Boolean read-only data may be rendered true/false, yes/no or as checkboxes

 #### Work in progress
 - Add further validation, error handling, toasts/messages for signup or login fail.